andrewellio/mission-control-/project_requirement/project-requirement.md

 - links to relevant documents on the site
 - Perhaps a EULA - or suggestions for new users
  -->

+The physical requirements will make sure that the mission control system will no issues in terms of being executable on the machine being used when launched.
+ - Pipelines will be created to check that whether the system can be run on multiple machines.
+The main priority will be that the system can run on any linux machine as that is the most likely OS used.
+If that specific requirement is satisfied, then it would be recommended that the system is runnable in other types of machines.

+The environmental requirements will make sure that the mission control system will have no issues based on where the launch is taking place
+- Mission control system must be able to be in use in any weather condition, this means that there shouldn't be any constraints/weather conditions which would stop the system from giving information to the user.
+The system must give information to the user no matter the weather condition that the launch is taking place in (This is related to the go/no go function).

 ## 5. Development schedule.